aphillipps/EVPN-IRB-TOI/Assymetric-IRB/README.md

 ## Detailed Tasks
 - Launch lab 6 from the Arista Test Drive
-- Configure vlan 112 with vni 1112 and an anycast SVI on Leaf 1 and 3
+- Configure vlan 112 with vni 1112 and an anycast SVI on Leaf1 and3
-- Configure Leaf 2 to be a host in vlan 112 connected to Leaf 1
+- Configure Leaf2 to be a host in vlan 112 connected to Leaf1
-- Configure Leaf 4 to be a host in vlan 112 connected to Leaf 3
+- Configure Leaf4 to be a host in vlan 112 connected to Leaf3
-- Configure a static route on Host 1 and Host 2 for the subnet of vlan 112
+- Configure a static route on Host1 and Host2 for the subnet of vlan 112
 - Test reachability between all hosts
 - Check BGP EVPN route-types and routing table
 - Do some tcpdumps to see the VNIs used in each case